floraison/raabro/README.md

 def rep(name, input, parser, min, max=0)
   # repeats the the wrapped parser

+def nott(name, input, parser)
+  # succeeds if the wrapped parser fails, fails if it succeeds

 def ren(name, input, parser)
   # renames the output of the wrapped parser